Kin-Zhang/nways_accelerated_programming/_solution/README.md

 ---

-This is not official solution but min solution...
+This is not official solution but mine solution...
 Maybe you can do better than me.
 I would like to thank Kayran Schmidt for his help.
 Figure out how to setup cuda one correctly.